-Electrical interference has restricted what humans can observe with existing telescopes.
-In order to continue making leaps as a species, now is the time for us to build a telescope on the far side of the moon.
+Electrical interference has restricted what humans can observe with telescopes.
+To make leaps as a species, now’s the time for us to build a telescope on the far side of the moon.

 In 1929, Bell Labs was frustrated by persistent electrical interference on its transatlantic wireless telephone link.
 The system had launched two years earlier on the staggeringly low frequency of 60 kHz.
 After an upgrade to operate between 10 and 20 MHz, electrical disturbances still plagued phone calls between New York and London, which cost $25 per minute.
 The company assigned a young radio engineer named Karl Jansky to investigate the causes of the interference.

 Jansky got to work.
 He built a 100-foot rotating antenna, nicknamed “Jansky’s merry-go-round,” at Bell Labs’s complex at Holmdel, New Jersey, and started taking regular observations.
 By mid-1932, he determined that the interference could be explained by the combination of static from local and distant thunderstorms and “a very steady hiss type static the origin of which is not yet known.”
 Jansky thought this mysterious hiss was related to the position of the sun.
 The signal rose and fell on an approximately 24-hour cycle, with the deviation from the solar day possibly accounted for by seasonal changes in the latitude of the sun.